feiju12138/idea-hex-support/README.md

 - Uses a large-file editing model with 64-bit offsets, paged reads, and streaming save/import/export operations.
 - Allows the number of bytes per row to be configured.
 For very large files, the minimum is adjusted automatically so the table can reach the actual end of the file.
 - Follows the active IDE color scheme, editor font, font size, line spacing, selection colors, search colors, and line-number gutter style.
+- Synchronizes selections in both directions with every text editor available for the same file, including Text Editor and the source pane of Markdown Split Editor.
+Multiple selections/carets created with Alt+Shift are preserved, and offsets account for the file charset, BOM, and mixed CRLF/LF/CR line separators.

 ### Search and navigation